-Around 85% of imprisoned women in Aotearoa reportedly are mothers, many are single mums and some were the sole caregiver for their children before going to prison.
+We believe around 85% of imprisoned women in Aotearoa are mothers.
+Many are single mums and some were the sole caregiver for their children before going to prison.
 Even if they haven’t yet been convicted or sentenced, mothers can be away from their children for months, sometimes longer.

 Good relationships between mothers and their children, even when they’re separated by prison walls, can benefit child wellbeing, and reduce parent reoffending which is why the team at Mothers Project does whatever it can to try and support imprisoned mothers stay connected with their children.

 Volunteer lawyers who are trained and coordinated by Mothers Project, visit every women’s prison in New Zealand every month offering their services pro-bono to help mothers understand their responsibilities and rights regarding their children.